What does the scheme do?

 Who can apply?

 Individuals who are registered as a student (undergraduate or postgraduate) with the University of Bristol Law School at the point when the Hardship Grants are allocated are eligible to apply.
-An annual call for applications is made, usually in late February to mid-March.
+An annual call for applications is made, January-February.
 In exceptional circumstances, grants may be made outside this period.
 Applications in such circumstances should first be discussed with Selena Power (Student Administration Manager) or Elizabeth Mumford (Senior Tutor), then an application made on the usual application form and submitted to the Clerk to the Trustees.

 What criteria are used?